top of page

 The verb 'foreshadow' is formed by combining 'fore' and 'shadow.'
 'Fore' comes from Old English and means 'before' or 'in advance.'
 'Shadow' refers to a darkened or shaded area that often symbolizes something hidden or obscure.
 When combined, 'foreshadow' means to hint or suggest future events, developments, or outcomes within a story or narrative before they actually happen.
 It is a literary device used to provide clues or indications about what lies ahead, allowing readers or viewers to anticipate or interpret upcoming events.
 The etymology of 'foreshadow' underscores its historical connection to the concept of casting a figurative shadow ahead of future events, emphasizing its role in storytelling and literature as a tool for building suspense, intrigue, and anticipation.

-Quiz: Find the meaning of the verb foreshadow:
+Find the correct meaning of the verb foreshadow:

 Try Again!